-By consequence, there is no direct or automatic link between the commercial and financial results of an individual employee and his or her level of variable remuneration insofar as employees are assessed on their results, those of their activity and the way in which said results were achieved.
+By consequence, there is no direct or automatic link between the commercial and financial results of an individual employee and his/her level of variable remuneration insofar as employees are assessed on their results, those of their activity and the way in which said results were achieved.

-The objectives set are in accordance with the SMART method (the objectives are Specific, Measurable, Accessible, Realistic and fixed within a Timeframe).
-This means that the objectives are clearly identified and can be assessed by indicators that are known to the employee.
+The recommended methodology for the objective setting is the SMART method (the objectives are Specific, Measurable, Accessible, Realistic and fixed within a Timeframe) in order to define objectives that are clearly identified and can be assessed by indicators that are known to the employee.

 The qualitative objectives are tailored to the individual employee, in relation to the employee's professional activity and adapted to the position held.
-These objectives include the quality of risk management, the means used and behaviours displayed to achieve results such as cooperation, teamwork and human resources management, as well as the management of clients' interests and satisfaction.
-Such qualitative objectives are listed in a common reference document that is used throughout the Group.
+They can include the quality of risk management, the means used and behaviours displayed to achieve results such as cooperation, teamwork and human resources management, as well as the management of clients' interests and satisfaction.
+Such qualitative objectives are common references within the Group.

-In addition to the individual appraisal carried out by line managers, the Risk Division and the Compliance Department independently assess staff regulated under the CRD IV, AIFMD and UCITS V, essentially within Global Banking and Investor Solutions and International Banking and Financial Services.
+In addition to the individual appraisal carried out by line managers, the Risk and Compliance Divisions independently assess certain categories of staff regulated under the CRD IV, AIFMD and UCITS V, essentially within Global Banking and Investor Solutions, International Banking and Financial Services and Retail banking in France.
 They review in particular:

-- > Risk awareness, technical expertise and risk management, as well as respect of policies and procedures related to risk management; - > Compliance with regulations and internal procedures, as well as the extent to which they are transparent vis-à-vis the clients with respect to products and associated risks; - > The quality of the interactions between the employees concerned and the Risk Division and the Compliance Department (transparency, pro-activity, completeness of information,...).
+- Risk awareness, technical expertise and risk management, as well as respect of policies and procedures related to risk management; - Compliance with regulations and internal procedures, as well as the extent to which they are transparent vis-à-vis the clients with respect to products and associated risks; - > The quality of the interactions between the employees concerned and the Risk Division and the Compliance Department (transparency, pro-activity, quality of answers...).

-Since 2015, the Risk Division and the Compliance Department confirm, within the framework of the same exercise, whether employees in charge of Volcker desks that conduct trading activities relying on market-making, risk mitigating hedging or underwriting exemptions from the Volcker Rule (including those who are also regulated in the sense of CRD IV) comply with the activity mandate and whether there were any major incidents related to risk-taking.
+In 2017, the Risk and Compliance Divisions assessed, within the framework of the same exercise, the employees in charge of trading desks under Volcker Rule and the French Banking Law desks (including those who are also regulated in the sense of CRD IV).

-In addition to the above, the Risk Division and the Compliance Department may extend the scope of evaluated employees beyond the staff regulated under the CRD IV, AIFMD and UCITS V and the Volcker Desk Heads, if considered appropriate.
+In addition to the above, the Risk Division and the Compliance Department may extend the scope of evaluated employees beyond staff regulated under the CRD IV, AIFMD and UCITS V and Volcker Rule/French Banking Law Desk Heads, if considered appropriate.

-The senior management of the relevant Core Businesses, General Management and the Group Human Resources Division take the conclusions from the Risk Division and the Compliance Department into consideration when approving the overall variable remuneration pools and the way in which they are allocated at an individual level.
-The proposed individual awards are adjusted downwards in the event of a negative appraisal by the Risk Division and/or the Compliance Department.
-The whole process is documented by the Group Human Resources Division and its conclusions are submitted for approval to the Compensation Committee.
-The employees concerned are informed that their position is considered regulated and are subject to specific objectives related to risk management and compliance.
+The senior management of the relevant Core Businesses, General Management and the Group Human Resources Division take the conclusions from the Risk and Compliance Divisions into consideration when approving the overall variable remuneration pools and the way in which they are allocated at an individual level.
+The proposed variable awards are adjusted downwards in the event of a negative appraisal by the Risk Division and/or the Compliance Department.
+The conclusions and negative impacts are communicated to the Compensation Committee.